 FP-147 aka K-184 is the son of FP129.
 He was one of three kittens, born a few miles from the Oasis Visitor Center in Big Cypress National Preserve in late March of 2005.

-He was radio-collared at 11 months of age on March 3, 2006.
-He was in good condition and weighed 59 lbs.
-After his mother died on March 22, 2006 as a result of a fight with another panther; FP147 dispersed west through Big Cypress, Fakahatchee Strand State Preserve, Picayune Strand State Forest, and out to Keewaydin Island.
+died on March 22, 2006 as a result of a fight with another panther; FP147 dispersed west through Big Cypress, Fakahatchee Strand State Preserve, Picayune Strand State Forest, and out to Keewaydin Island.

 FP-147s walk to the beach